haltu/muuri/README.md

 ### showEnd

-Triggered when `grid.show()` method is called, after the items are shown (with or without animation).
+Triggered after `grid.show()` is called, after the items are shown.

 **Arguments**

 * **items** &nbsp;&mdash;&nbsp; *array*
-  * An array of `Muuri.Item` instances that were succesfully shown without interruptions.
-If an item is already visible when the `grid.show()` method is called it is cosidered as successfully shown.
+  * The items that were succesfully shown without interruptions.
+If an item is already visible when `grid.show()` is called it is cosidered shown successfully.

 **Examples**